adrianw1832/boris_bike/README.md

 ##Boris Bike

 This project is from the week 1 weekly challenge of the Makers Academy course.
+It introduces basic OOP and TDD concepts and is meant to ease us into pair programming.
 This repo contains the solutions up to and including some parts of post challenge 6 of the Boris Bike challenge, which has since been deprecated.
 The code is meant to model a simple bike docking station, and later on, includes a garage repair and van delivery system, all in IRB.

 ##Challenges